Commemorative Medal of the War Period 1940–43: History

 Fascist Italy – the Kingdom of Italy under Prime Minister Benito Mussolini – entered World War II on the side of the Axis powers in June 1940.
 In Circular Number 91700, the Italian Ministry of War established what later became known as the Badge of the 1940–1943 War Period on 4 November 1941 to recognize service in the war.

 On 9 September 1943, Italy surrendered to the Allies, and the Kingdom of Italy switched to the Allied side.
 World War II ended in 1945, and the Italian Republic replaced the kingdom in 1946.
 On 17 November 1948, with Presidential Decree Number 1590, the Italian Republic replaced the Fascist-era Badge of the 1940–1943 War Period with its own badge of the same name, exclusively honorific in nature.

 By Presidential Decree Number 399 of 6 May 1959, the Italian Republic transformed the Badge of the 1940–1943 War Period into the Commemorative Medal of the War Period 1940–43.

-Eligibiity
+Eligibility

 Eligibility for any of the three awards extended to: